Non-Associative Geometry and the Spectral Action Principle: Non-Associative Geometry

-where the factor $\epsilon'$, is dependent on the real structure of the spectral triple: $D_*J = \epsilon'JD_*$.
-In the final line we have expressed the derivation elements in terms of the basis elements of the algebra representation $\tilde{c}= c^k\tilde{e}_k\in\pi(\mathcal{A})$.
-As an aside, for the special case of an Almost-Commutative geometry, the coefficients $c^k$ will be spatially dependent and equation \eqref{dersplit} can be split in a rather suggestive way.

-We will continue the discussion of the split in equation \eqref{GHsplit} in a later paper \cite{FarnsworthBoyle} when we explore models with non-trivial Higgs fields.
-Returning to the present discussion, the term $[D,c]$ in equation \eqref{dersplit} is a one form \cite{vandenDungen:2012ky}.
-By inspection, the flucuated dirac operator should be of the form
+where we have used the fact that $JD=\epsilon' DJ$ \cite{vandenDungen:2012ky}.
+By inspection, the flucuated Dirac operator should therefore be of the form:

-where $D$ is the un-fluctuated Dirac operator.
-The generalized hermitian one form in equation \eqref{ifassocfluc} is given by Connes as $A_{(1)} = \sum \tilde{a}[D,\tilde{b}]$, where the sum is given over elements $a,b\in\mathcal{A}$.
-The `fluctuation' term $B$ is analogous to the connection term that appears in equation \eqref{covdiv}.
-As it will be of importance later, notice that the fluctuation is given as the adjoint action of the one form $A_{(1)}$.
-Notice also that if $D$ acts as a derivation on the algebra representation and the Hilbert space, then the generalized one form $A$ can be written as
+where $D$ is the un-fluctuated Dirac operator, and $A_{1}=\sum \tilde{a}[D,\tilde{b}]$ is a general one form.
+The fluctuation $B$ is determined by the form of the derivation of an associative $\ast$-algebra $\tilde{\delta}_c = L_{\tilde{c}} - R_{\tilde{c}}$ (with $c$ anti-hermitian) along with the requirement that $B$ should be of order one ({\it i.e.}\ linear in $D$), and stable under fluctuations by the automorphisms of the (associative) algebra.
+In this way, we recover the traditional formula for the fluctuation of the Dirac operator in the associative case.
+The `fluctuation' term $B$ is analogous to the connection term that appears in equation \eqref{covdiv}, and is given by a one form with components valued in the algebra of derivations on $A$.
+Notice also that if $D$ acts as a derivation on the algebra representation and the Hilbert space, then the generalized one form $A_{(1)}$ can be written as